ag-informatics/ag-informatics-seminar/3-software-engineering/README.md

 4. Serveless farm management tool incl. smart contracts:

-5. Pest warning system for rice growers:
+5. "*Personal Warning Service for Pest Management Using a Crop Calendar and BUS Model*" : This paper presents a warning system and decision support tool for Thai rice farmers.
+The model diverges from traditional calender based systems by incorporating spatial and temporal factors.

 6. Stored grain management and visualization system: